rtcovidlive/covid-dash/README.md

 It will default to the U.S., but you must specify a list of ACTIVE_COUNTRIES and a DEFAULT_COUNTRY in the environment variables at build time.
 Ex:

 `DEFAULT_COUNTRY=us ACTIVE_COUNTRIES=us,demo npm run dev`

+If you'd like to use [Sentry for error logging](https://sentry.io), you must override the `SENTRY_DSN` environment variable.